See You Again (Miley Cyrus song)

 "See You Again" received acclaim from music critics, with many complimenting its composition and Cyrus' vocals.
 It was her first commercially successful song; it introduced her to new audiences and new countries, paving the way for future hits.
 The song went top ten in the US, Canada, Hungary and Australia.
-Although a music video for the song was never filmed, it was given a promotional clip for the remix version, taken from a performance at the 2008 Disney Channel Games.
+A music video for the song was never filmed, but a promotional clip taken from a performance at the 2008 Disney Channel Games was released to promote the 2008 remix.
 The song was promoted through a multitude of live television performances.
 It was included on the setlist of Cyrus' headlining tours, the Best of Both Worlds Tour (2007–08), the Wonder World Tour (2009), Gypsy Heart Tour (2011), and the Attention Tour (2021–2022).
 "See You Again" has been covered by various notable artists, including Little Boots and Breathe Carolina.

 Background

 When Cyrus starred as Miley Stewart, a girl with a secret double life as pop star Hannah Montana, on the Disney Channel television series Hannah Montana, she developed fame as a teen idol and released the series' first soundtrack while being credited as Hannah Montana.
 In late 2006, Cyrus began execution for her debut album.
 Cyrus' debut studio album Meet Miley Cyrus was attached to the series' second soundtrack, Hannah Montana 2, and released as the second disc of the Hannah Montana 2: Meet Miley Cyrus (2007) double-disc album.
 "See You Again" was written by Cyrus, who was credited as her birth name Destiny Hope Cyrus, Antonina Armato, and Tim James.
 The writing group has executed numerous songs recorded by Cyrus, contributing to a large part of all three of her studio albums.

 When composing tracks for Meet Miley Cyrus, Cyrus was originally very apprehensive in regards to adding "See You Again" to the album.
 "I'm not sure about this song.
 I don't think I want to put it on the album.
 I don't really like it that much.
 It's just O.K.", she said.
 However, she was convinced to record it and, once she listened to the finished product, she changed her mind.
 She thought it was odd, but in a positive light, and decided to include it on her debut album.
 Cyrus says "See You Again" is a dance song with a special meaning to her.
 It was later remixed by Rock Mafia for the release of Cyrus' second studio album Breakout (2008).
 It was released as the second single from Breakout on August 11, 2008.